Waveframe-Labs/Neurotransparency-Doctrine/doctrine/Neurotransparency_Doctrine.md

 Neurotransparency is not an interpretability tool, ethical preference, or best practice.
 It is an **epistemic boundary condition**:
 if the reasoning behind a claim cannot be reconstructed, the claim has no legitimacy.

+Neurotransparency defines the epistemic foundation (Layer 0) that makes scientific and organizational standards possible (Layer 1).
+ARI, AWO, and CRI-CORE provide the institutional mechanisms that enforce these standards (Layer 2).

 ---